PX4/PX4-user_guide/en/sensor/vectornav.md

      1. If internal sensors are enabled, prioritize VectorNav sensors using [CAL_GYROn_PRIO](../advanced_config/parameter_reference.md#CAL_GYRO0_PRIO), [CAL_ACCELn_PRIO](../advanced_config/parameter_reference.md#CAL_ACCEL0_PRIO), [CAL_BAROn_PRIO](../advanced_config/parameter_reference.md#CAL_BARO0_PRIO), [CAL_MAGn_PRIO](../advanced_config/parameter_reference.md#CAL_MAG0_PRIO), where _n_ is the instance number of the IMU component (0, 1, etc.).

      ::: tip
-     In most cases the extenal IMU (VN) is the highest-numbered.
+     In most cases the external IMU (VN) is the highest-numbered.
      You can get a list of the IMU components available using [`uorb top -1`](../middleware/uorb.md#uorb-top-command), you can differentiate between them using the [`listener`](../modules/modules_command.md#listener) command and looking through the data, or just the rates itself.

      Alternatively, you can check [CAL_GYROn_ID](../advanced_config/parameter_reference.md#CAL_GYRO0_ID) to see the device id.